HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 Issuers SHALL populate these elements if identity assurance information is available.

-### Compatibility with IIS

-Resources representing a vaccination and associated data should be able to be directly populated with data from [IIS](https://www.cdc.gov/vaccines/programs/iis/index.html) implementations using the [HL7 v2.5.1 Implementation Guide for Immunization Messaging, Release 1.5](https://repository.immregistries.org/resource/hl7-version-2-5-1-implementation-guide-for-immunization-messaging-release-1-5-1/).

 ### Author contact information

 This FHIR Implementation Guide was initially developed by [VCI](https://vci.org), and is currently [an HL7 project](https://confluence.hl7.org/display/PHWG/SMART+Health+Cards+-+Vaccination+and+Testing+IG+Project+Page) sponsored by the [Public Health Work Group](https://confluence.hl7.org/display/PHWG/Public+Health+Work+Group).